connectshark/connectshark/README.md

 ### 🧐 About me
+- 📜 I'm a certified Vue.js developer.
-- 💬 Brainstorm with me over tech, algorithms, career, and travel
+- 💬 Brainstorm with me over tech, algorithms, career, and travel.
 - 📚 I'm constantly learning new skills and striving for progress.
-- 💌 Contact me at bobhus394@gmail.com
+- 💌 Contact me at bobhus394@gmail.com.